Ichaelus/Github-Classifier/Documentation/Documentation.md

 ### First Data Set Impressions

 After building up our first set of training-data we were confronted with a serious problem:
-We encounterd a so called Majority Class Problem.
+We encountered a so called Majority Class Problem.
 As GitHub is mainly used for software development projects the class **Development (DEV)** appeared way more frequently as any other class, taking up around 80% of all public repositories on GitHub. **Better %?**
 This resulted in our first classifiers assigning *DEV* to almost every repository as it was right  doing so most of the time.
 Our first approach to this problem was to split up the prediction process into a first step where only the distinction between *DEV* and *NOT Dev*